How to Manage Pests

 Symptoms of Verticillium wilt appear when leaves on one or more branches of the tree suddenly wilt early in the growing season; this process intensifies as the season progresses.
 Death of mature trees infected with Verticillium is possible.
 Darkening of xylem tissue, a key symptom for distinguishing Verticillium wilt in many crops is frequently not apparent in olives.

 The fungus survives from season to season in the soil and probably in the roots of infected trees.
 In early summer the fungus can be readily isolated from diseased tissue in infected trees.
 Verticillium wilt tends to be most troublesome in the southern San Joaquin Valley.
+Some trees recover naturally from an initial infection, but others may die.
+This mostly depends on the strain of the fungus (defoliating or non-defoliating), the resistance of the cultivar, and the amount of inoculum in the soil.

 The most effective management strategies to protect trees from Verticillium wilt are those taken before planting.
 When considering a new site for an olive grove, avoid land that has been planted for a number of years to crops that are highly susceptible to Verticillium wilt, such as cotton, cucurbits, eggplant, peppers, potato, or tomato.
 The Verticillium wilt pathogen is usually present in these soils.
 Soils containing over one microsclerotia per gram of soil should be avoided.